 However, I’m sure you’ve heard many of these tips before.
 You hear about great stress-relieving habits and activities everywhere you go I’m sure, but one of the hardest things about trying to follow any them is just getting started!

 After all, you’re stressed and tired already.
 Where can you draw from to get that last burst of energy to really change your routine around?

 DAILY MOOD-ENHANCING, STRESS-RELIEVING NATURAL REMEDIES

-The simple answer: powerful stress-healing, depression-reducing herbs, and ingredients in supplement form.
+The simple answer: powerful stress-healing, depression-reducing herbs.
 Too many of us deal with the chronic fatigue, low energy, and lack of motivation that come from stress and depression to successfully kick-start a new stress-reducing routine – but it doesn’t have to be that way.

 What we REALLY need is a little boost to get us over that hump and jump-start a better schedule and lifestyle for our stress!